 Aside from teaching test-taking skills, I help students learn to recognize the many common errors which may not be obvious to an untrained eye.
 I also help them recognize and correct problems in areas of topic development, logical arguments and coherence.
 In Math, I am able to see problems from the perspective of math learners.
 This enables me to introduce concepts to them in an accessible way, boosting confidence.
 Once concepts are in place, I show students quick and smart ways of answering many SAT math problems, so they are left with abundant time to tackle the more challenging ones.

 It is always a pleasure to see the confidence students exude when they know they are well-prepared for a test.
 When I take on a student, we work hard, but there are always good results.
 More often than not, my students have a good time along the way.
+I have worked as an educator for almost a decade, specializing in the teaching of English, Math and Chinese (Mandarin) as

 When I teach Algebra I, I do not assume that a student is a math genius.
 I explain concepts and principles in easy-to-understand and intuitive ways.
 I try to show the student what rules, theorems, or principles to apply in the solution of a problem.
 With a familiarity of all the basic concepts, students can confidently tackle any problem relating to expressions and operations, equations and inequalities, functions and statistics.